-We have now donated to: Florence Nightingale Foundation, The Ubele Initiative, Fareshare, Oxford University Development Trust Fund, Headway, Refuge, Hearts and Helpers, Stevenage Community Trust, The Felix Project, Fashion & Textile Children’s Trust, Fresh Start, Social Bite, Food Cycle, Samaritans and Mind.
+We have now donated to: Florence Nightingale Foundation, The Ubele Initiative, Fareshare, Oxford University Development Trust Fund, Headway, Refuge, Hearts and Helpers, Stevenage Community Trust, The Felix Project, Fashion & Textile Children’s Trust, Fresh Start, Social Bite, Food Cycle, Samaritans, Mind & Save the Children.

-Whilst demand for our face masks continues we are donating to many of the above charities again, as well as LIFEbeat, the Brain Tumour Charity, Stephen Lawrence Charitable Trust, Beauty Banks and War Child.
+Whilst demand for our face masks continues we are donating to many of the above charities again, as well as LIFEbeat, the Brain Tumour Charity, Blue Print For All, Beauty Banks, War Child, James Place, Fauna & Flora, The Archway Foundation, Harrogate Homeless Project and Harrogate Easier Living Project.
 We really are delighted to be able to help so many, thank you to all our customers who have bought a face mask or two!

 We have been overjoyed to hear how the money raised through the sale of our cotton face masks in Liberty fabrics is helping and has helped those affected by the pandemic.

 “A huge thank you to Brora and its customers for raising over £100,000 for NHS Charities Together.
 Your donations will help NHS charities across the UK to support NHS staff, volunteers and patients who have been impacted by Covid-19.
 Donations such as this really make such a difference during this time.”